Dyslexia9 min read·

 The issue is in how your brain processes that visual information.
 This is why an eye exam might come back "normal" even though you clearly struggle with reading.

 Understanding this distinction is important because it changes the solution approach.
-We're not fixing eyesight—we're accommodating how your brain prefers to receive visual information.
+We're not fixing eyesight.
+We're accommodating how your brain prefers to receive visual information.

 Techniques That Help